Washington D.C. Debt Relief Attorney

 Discharging Debts Through Bankruptcy

-Student loan debt is tougher to eliminate but can sometimes be discharged at this stage if you can prove “undue hardship.”
+Student loan debt is harder to eliminate but can sometimes be discharged at this stage if you can prove “undue hardship.”
 Though you cannot typically discharge other types of debt through bankruptcy, you may be able to reduce or pay off many types of priority debt – including tax debts – as part of your Chapter 13 bankruptcy plan.

 Regardless of which type of bankruptcy you file for, eliminating unsecured debts can give you more financial flexibility and resources to address the debts you cannot discharge.
 For example, say you have a considerable amount of tax debt, credit card debt, and missed mortgage payments.

-Because you still have reliable income, you choose to file for Chapter 13 bankruptcy.
+Because you still have a reliable income, you file for Chapter 13 bankruptcy.
 The automatic stay prevents a foreclosure from proceeding, and you agree to address the missed mortgage payments and related penalties as part of your repayment plan.
 Because it is a priority debt, you must also pay off your tax debt in full as part of the reorganization.

 This is just one scenario where bankruptcy can provide you with powerful relief.
 At The Belmont Firm, we are committed to helping Washingtonians secure debt-free futures.
-Our Washington D.C. debt relief lawyer can carefully assess your unique circumstances and advise how bankruptcy can help you overcome your financial difficulties.
+Our Washington, D.C., debt relief lawyer can carefully assess your unique circumstances and advise how bankruptcy can help you overcome your financial difficulties.

 Why Choose US?